iamtihonov/TemplatePublicProject2/readme.md

 - the project is supported according to free time and desire
 - add a minimum number of screens (to make it easier to maintain)
 - git history is stored in a private repository
+- it would be nice to add a check of code coverage by tests at a certain level
+-
 # Project Objective:
 - familiarity in new recommended implementation methods
 - in one place there was a small code that can be shown